Forceh91/retro-env-can-weather-chan/README.md

 This will allow you to setup extra features such as custom screen rotation (flavours), Air Quality readings, rejecting in-hour condition updates, alternative temperature record source, crawler messages, and more.

+### Automatic reload

+When your config is saved the updated changes should reflect on the display no more than 5 minutes later (including playlist changes).

 ### Setting up a playlist

 When the simulator runs for the first time you will notice that a `music` directory is created for you.
-If you wish to update your playlist you need to stop the simulator, add your mp3 files to the `music` directory, and then start the simulator again.
+If you wish to update your playlist simply add/remove files to the `music` directory add then scroll to "Playlist" in the "Display" tab on the [configuration screen](http://localhost:8600/config).
+Once there you will see a "Regenerate playlist" button.
+Depending on the size of your playlist this may take a few seconds.

 ## Viewing the channel